 - a pinch of pepper

-- 1/2 tbsp olive oil
+- 1 tablespoon olive oil

-- 1 tbsp grated parmesan cheese
+- 2 tablespoon grated parmesan cheese

-Cook the spaghetti according to the packet instructions.
+- Cook the spaghetti according to the packet instructions.

-Drain the water, toss with a bit of olive oil and set aside.
+- Drain the water, and set aside.

-Sprinkle some parsmesan cheese and remove from the heat.
+- Sprinkle some parsmesan cheese and remove from the heat.